starrfree/vector-field-website/README.md

 ## URL
 Any change to the parameters will update the website URL.
 Therefore to undo an action users can use their browser back button.
-This also allows users to share a simulation with its parameters.
+This also allows users to share or save a simulation and its parameters.